callumacrae/dotfiles/README.md

 - [Prezto](https://github.com/sorin-ionescu/prezto)
 - [Pure](https://github.com/sindresorhus/pure)
 - Vim
+- Node.js and npm, along with some global modules I use
+- Some small miscellaneous stuff

 Will install:

-- Node.js and npm
-- bower, gulp, grunt, yeoman, david, trash
 - irssi

 - Optionally will install PhpStorm and other graphical applications such as Virtualbox and Vagrant